ZipCPU/axidmacheck/README.md

 To reconfigure the project, adjust the AutoFPGA scripts listed in [autodata/Makefile](autodata/Makefile), and run `make autodata`.
-You will need [AutoFPGA](https://github.com/ZipCPU/autofpga) built and installed somewhere in your path.
+You will need [AutoFPGA](https://github.com/ZipCPU/autofpga) built and installed somewhere in your path.  *Note: Only the dev branch of AutoFPGA currently contains AXI support.)*

 ## Simulation